 38km (24 miles) SE of Cusco

 These pre-Inca and Inca ruins might go unnoticed by most, were it not for their inclusion on the Cusco tourist ticket.
-Although the Cusco region is synonymous with the Incas, the Huari and other cultures preceded them.
+Although the Cusco region is synonymous with the Incas, the Huari, and other cultures preceded them.
 Pikillacta is the only pre-Inca site of importance near Cusco.
-The Huari culture built the complex, a huge ceremonial center, between A.D.
-700 and 900.
-The two-story adobe buildings, of rather rudimentary masonry, aren't in particularly good shape, although they are surrounded by a defensive wall.
+The Huari culture occupied the complex, a huge ceremonial center, from about A.D.
+700 to 1100 before suddenly abandoning it.
+The two-story adobe buildings, of rather rudimentary masonry, aren’t in particularly good shape, although they are surrounded by a defensive wall.
 Many small turquoise idols, today exhibited in the Museo Inka in Cusco, were discovered at Pikillacta.

 Getting There -- Combis for “Urcos” leave from Avenida Huáscar in Cusco and drop passengers for Pikillacta near the entrance.
 Both sites are open daily from 7am to 5:30pm.
 Admission is by Cusco’s boleto turístico.

 Seemingly made from Instagram, Vinicunca, also called the Montaña de Siete Colores, or simply Rainbow Mountain, has only recently appeared on the tourist radar.
 Located at an altitude of 5,200 meters (17,060 ft.) above sea level, about 3 hr. from Cusco, the sudden appearance of the multi-hued mountain can be attributed to changing climatic conditions.
 Once covered by glaciers, the ice melted and the minerals within mixed into the soil, leaving beautiful stripes of yellow, red, purple, and green (which are often greatly enhanced by Photoshop or social media filters).